Soul Nomad & the World Eaters: Other characters

 A bandaged man who, along with the beasts Yavis and Parin, is inherited to the Dracon who takes on the name of Dio.
-Though he has power, he often tends to fall into a vegetative state, at which he must consume a soul in order to continue functioning (as seen in the Demon Path).
-At the end of the Normal Path, he is revealed to be a 200+ year old Lord Median.
-He allows himself to be consumed by the Onyx Blade in order to pass on his power.
+Though he has power, he often tends to fall into a vegetative state, at which he must consume a soul in order to continue functioning, as seen in the Demon Path.
+At the end of the Normal Path, he is revealed to be Lord Median, now over 200 years old, and allows himself to be consumed by the Onyx Blade in order to pass on his power.